Posted on behalf of Henness & Haight on Jul 28, 2016 in Car Accident News

 The agency is also working to increase awareness and usage of crash protection and prevention technology in vehicles.
 Guidance is being developed pertaining to automated safety technologies that could prevent a large percentage of traffic accidents, and will be released later this season.

-At Henness & Haight, our auto accident lawyers understand the devastation that results from unexpectedly losing a loved one as a result of another driver’s negligence.
+At Henness & Haight, our Las Vegas personal injury lawyers understand the devastation that results from unexpectedly losing a loved one as a result of another driver’s negligence.
 That is why we are committed to helping car accident victims and their families get the justice and compensation they deserve.

 Contact us today for a free, no obligation consultation to find out if you are entitled to compensation.